particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="note"}}
 This technique applies only to the Argon and Photon 2.
-For the Boron, Electron, and E Series, see the FuelGauge, below.
+For the Boron, Electron, and E-Series, see the FuelGauge, below.

 The Photon and P1 don't have built-in support for a battery.
 {{note op="end"}}